lisaberrygis/AliasUpdater/README.md

 Python version: 3.6.
 Make sure your interpreter is calling to the arcgispro-py3 python.exe

 # Excel input:
-See the included **Test.xlsx** to see how the input excel should be structured
+See the included **Test.xlsx** to see how the input excel should be structured.
+Headers must be included.

 # Comments about python inputs:
 **username and password** are your ArcGIS Online organizational credentials